inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

  External modules are developed in the [inviwo modules repository](https://github.com/inviwo/modules).
 4. Hit Generate and open the project in your IDE.
 {% include note.html content="
 If you are using a single-configuration generator (like Make or Ninja) to build Inviwo, you can control the build mode with the `CMAKE_BUILD_TYPE` attribute in your CMake config.
-The default here is `Release`.
-This will give you great performance, but also inaccurate stack traces in case of an error.

 When using a multi-configuration generator (like Visual Studio and most IDEs) you may want to adjust your build mode manually, since it probably defaults to `Debug` at first, which has a large impact on the performance.